 |*Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.|

 |Estimated Investment Management Fees at Regency Wealth Management*|

 Financial planning clients are charged on an hourly basis at a rate of $300 an hour.
 There is a $7,000 minimum fee for this service, which equates to around 23 hours.
 These fees are charged every three months, and a $1,200 non-refundable deposit must be made prior to the start of your relationship.

 What to Watch Out For

-There are no disclosures or legal issues to report for Regency Wealth Management.
+There are no disclosures of legal or regulatory issues to report for Regency Wealth Management.